 Incensed, I thought, “I have to get into this system and help.”
 But becoming a nurse didn’t subdue the query of a reductionist approach or my desire to help.
 Soon, I was disillusioned with the simple directive of carrying out doctors’ orders.
 I continued to yearn for more rationale behind some of the decisions being made, and craved a more active and effective role in caring for people.
 In my quest to find a satisfying place for myself in healthcare, I joined the American Holistic Nursing Association.

-Dr. Holly Lucille, is a nationally recognized and licensed naturopathic doctor, educator, natural products consultant and television and radio host.
+Dr. Holly Lucille, ND, RN, is a nationally recognized and licensed naturopathic doctor, educator, natural products consultant, and television and radio host.
 Dr. Holly is also the author of several books including Creating and Maintaining Balance: A Women’s Guide to Safe, Natural, Hormone Health.

-Here’s a Fun Video of Dr. Holly In The Lab With Celebrity Interviewer Arthur Kade
+Here’s a Fun Video with Celebrity Interviewer Arthur Kade

-- I have ridden motorcycles since I was 7 Years old.
-I currently have a pearl white, belt driven Suzuki Boulevard 650 and I absolutely love it.
-I love it so much that after I crashed my first one (yes, I had a very bad accident in 2006) I bought the exact same bike! :)
+1. I have ridden motorcycles since I was 7 years old.
+I currently have a pearl white, belt-driven Suzuki Boulevard 650 and I absolutely love it.
+I love it so much that after I crashed my first one (yes, I had a very bad accident in 2006) I bought the exact same bike!

-- During my last band tour I actually played drums and bass at the same time.
-Can you say the girl has got rhythm? :)
+2. During my last band tour I actually played drums and bass at the same time.
+Can you say the girl’s got rhythm?

-- My “Stretch out Strap.”
+1. My “Stretch-out Strap.”
 One of my challenges is flexibility.
 I found this simple little strap that assists me in contorting my body to points of total uncomfortableness.
 I love it and hate it so much at the same time.
-To help ease the pain I have taken to watching “Breaking Bad” on my Ipad while I am lying on the floor in pain.
+To help ease the pain I have taken to watching “Breaking Bad” on my iPad while I am lying on the floor in pain.

-- My cats.
+3. My cats.
 Samantha Kate and Sydney Bear.
-I didn’t have any two legged kids but tend to treat the furry 4 legged ones just like they are my own children!
+I didn’t have any two legged kids but tend to treat the furry four-legged ones just like they are my own children!
 I learn from them, love them, worry about them, miss them…ETCETERA!

-- Vegetables: There is just not enough words.
-Plant Strong/Nutrient Dense/Full of Fiber and LOVE
+4. Vegetables.
+There are just not enough words.
+Plant Strong/Nutrient Dense/Full of Fiber and LOVE.

-- Forgiveness and Compassion: We are all so fallible along this journey and I feel like those two acts are vital for our thriving along the way.
+5. Forgiveness and Compassion.
+We are all so fallible along this journey and I feel like those two acts are vital for our thriving along the way.
 I need them and I need to give them.